 “When a vegan fasts, his stomach is empty.
 Then he eats foods that do not contain proteins and other needed nutrients.
 This is so dangerous.”

 Yet, we have proved in our article:

 Plant-based intermittent fasting is very normal.
 Just like a non-vegan, the eating period includes all types of foods.
 Nothing is forbidden.
-The only difference is that a meat-eater goes for beef, chicken, eggs, etc. While a vegan chooses fruits, vegetables, and grains.
+The only difference is that a meat-eater goes for beef, chicken, eggs, etc. At the same time, a vegan chooses fruits, vegetables, and grains.

 Some plant-based foods that make you feel full for longer periods:

 Rice, whole grains, quinoa, butter, nuts, legumes, and seeds.